- Preparation is key

 - If you are giving vouchers (ie not online vouchers) – a list of YPAG members attending – the group sign against their name and the voucher code.

-- Group Rules– on flip chart paper or in a “Housekeeping slide” to show at the beginning of the meeting.
+Group Rules and Shared Agreements – on flip chart paper or in a “Housekeeping slide” to show at the beginning of the meeting.
 Depending on the group you don’t always refer to these but if there is a big group or depending on who attending you might need to remind them.

 - Printed materials: Group activities, Patient Information Sheets for review, Researcher presentations in case of IT issues